JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 location and time zone.
 The `Country` data class, for example, relies on `DrawableResource` from Compose Multiplatform and can't be separated from UI code.

+> If your project already has a `shared` module, for example, because you don't share the entirety of UI code,
+> then you can use this module in place of `sharedLogic` — or rename it to better differentiate between shared logic and UI.
+>
+{style="note"}

 Isolate the corresponding code in a `sharedLogic` module: